linr211/getting-started/docs/tutorial/README.md

   bundle_mode: online

 ```
-With this change, the localized content will be loaded from g11n-vip-dev-1.eng.vmware.com instance by the ruby client for your testing, your local translations under '/loupestash/ui/config/translations/ENI/1.0.0' won't be used.
+With this change, the localized content will be loaded from g11n-vip-dev-1.eng.vmware.com instance by the Singleton ruby client for your testing, your local translations under '/loupestash/ui/config/translations/ENI/1.0.0' won't be used.

 ## Troubleshooting

-Check the log file generated in the root path(e.g. /loupestash/ui/sgtnclient_d.log), the logs are produced by Singleton ruby client in every client's API call.
+As the backend localization is mainly via Singleton ruby client to get translation, so you could enable the logger's debug mode and check the log file generated in the root path(e.g. /loupestash/ui/sgtnclient_d.log).